Abdelrahmansa04/Bus-Reservation-System/README.md

 next steps are modifying the UI and adding more functionalities to the back-end by extending the schema of the bus and allowing the users to actually book and cancel the existing buses that the admin has added recently.

+Made the User profile with details like name and email, and added the dashboard which shows the booked buses depending on the user's ID.
 ///////////////////////////////////////////////////////
 --Abdelrahman Saeed--
 made the homepage,  choose trip : add from(city) to (city), date(day of the trip) and adding popular trips with their prices in EGP.